Spacers – Making the Most of Your Medication

 I can almost feel the eye-roll from here.
 I know, I know: spacers are awkward shaped and bulky and don’t fit in my pocket and take up space and I’m not a little kid!

-My friend John over at Respiratory Therapy Cave notes that you’ll get around 70% more medicine with using a chamber device, and that without one, only about 9% of meds from a metered dose inhaler might make it to your lungs—and that’s if you use it perfectly—which most of us don’t, especially not 100% of the time.
+My friend John notes that you’ll get around 70% more medicine with using a chamber device, and that without one, only about 9% of meds from a metered-dose inhaler might make it to your lungs—and that’s if you use it perfectly—which most of us don’t, especially not 100% of the time.
 And clearly, actually having the medication particles actually reach your lungs is super important to get your asthma under control and feel your best, but also—if you needed more motivation!—get your money’s worth from costly asthma medicines!

 Here’s how to use an inhaler with a valved holding chamber: